NatanVW/ETF2LScripts/README.md

 #### Required packages:

-The easiest way to install packages is using pip.
-Read up on https://packaging.python.org/tutorials/installing-packages/#installing-from-pypi
+The easiest way to install the required packages is running the requirements file, this will install all the required packages for you.
+To do so all you have to do is run the following command "pip install -r requirements.txt" in your terminal.

+If this for some reason does not work you can manually install the required packages listed below.
+Read up on https://packaging.python.org/tutorials/installing-packages/#installing-from-pypi if u have no idea how to do this.
 * requests
 * BeautifulSoup
 * lxml